pscally1005/pscally1005.github.io/_posts/draft/2026-09-23-gingerbread.markdown

 - nutmeg
 - cloves
 - spiced
+- ginger
+- vic
+- honey
+- oat flour
+- gluten-free
+- gluten free
 Description: |
   It's officially pumpkin spice season.
 Does gingerbread count as fall for pumpkin spice, or winter because of gingerbread cookies?
-Not to be confused with gingerbread cookies, gingerbread is a quick bread with similar flavors, such as <a href='https://amzn.to/4h7fdfj'>molasses</a>, cinnamon, and, of course, ginger.<br><br>
+Not to be confused with gingerbread cookies, gingerbread is a quick bread with similar flavors, such as <a href='https://amzn.to/4h7fdfj'>molasses</a>, cinnamon, and, of course, <a href='/misc/veggies#ginger'>ginger</a>.<br><br>

   <a href='/misc/grains#whole-wheat'>Whole wheat flour</a> provides more <a href='/misc/fiber'>fiber</a>, <a href='/misc/protein'>protein</a>, and certain <a href='/misc/nutrient-alphabet#B'>B vitamins</a> than <a href='/misc/grains#white-wheat'>refined white flour</a>. <a href='/misc/nuts#coconut'>Coconut oil</a> provides richness and helps create a tender texture in this loaf.
 This recipe uses less <a href='/misc/fats'>added fat</a> than many traditional versions, with <a href='/misc/fruit#apple'>applesauce</a> contributing moisture and texture.<br><br>